wangzhenj321/AWS-SAA/notes/Amazon-Simple-Storage-Service.md

 To manage your objects so that they are stored cost effectively throughout their lifecycle, configure their *Amazon S3 Lifecycle*.
 An *S3 Lifecycle configuration* is a set of rules that define actions that Amazon S3 applies to a group of objects.
 There are two types of actions:

 - Transition actions

+    These actions define when objects transition to another storage class.

 - Expiration actions

+    These actions define when objects expire.

 ## S3 Object Lock